How can I use my HRA?

 Who is this for?

-If you have a health reimbursement arrangment, or HRA, linked to your plan, this information can help you learn how to use it to pay for qualified medical expenses.
+If you have a health reimbursement arrangement, or HRA, linked to your plan, this information can help you learn how to use it to pay for qualified medical expenses.

-An HRA is a fund set up by your employer.
-It's a kind of health spending account used to pay for out-of-pocket costs not covered by your company's standard insurance plan.
-Your employer will decide with expenses are eligible, but HRAs typically cover:
+A health reimbursement arrangement, or HRA, is a fund set up by your employer.
+It's a kind of health spending account used to pay for your share of health care costs.
+Your employer will decide which expenses are eligible, but HRAs typically cover:

 What happens to my HRA when I leave my employer?

 Your employer owns your account and can decide whether you can take the money if you leave your job.
 You may be able to continue using it for qualified medical expenses.